julia-walti/Design-Project-2022/README.md

 - Deployment.py script that runs in the command prompt with the GeoJSON filepath as argument.
 It uploads an output file with the 24 hours prediction in the same entitie for one building.
 - DeploymentV2.py script that runs in the command prompt with the GeoJSON filepath as argument.
 It uploads an output file with 24 entities for each hour of prediction for one building.
 - App_server.py script that creates the local server where the model is deployed.
-- construct_gson_day.py, the script that creates the input GSON file with the .cli weather file and the .GML CityGML2.0 file

 ### Requirements
 - argparse
 - numpy